 When not teaching I love to spend time with my family.
 We are an outdoors family and enjoy all things that include being outside or on a lake!
 I love animals and enjoy horseback riding.
 We spend a lot of time throughout the year in Northern Wisconsin which is a very favorite place of mine.
 We also love to spend time in Door County and Florida in the spring.
 Anywhere there is an opportunity to be on the water boating and swimming.

-As the principal of both North Shore Middle School and LIFE Charter, I’d like to welcome you to our website!
-I am beginning my sixth year as the middle school principal at Hartland-Lakeside.
+As the principal of North Shore Middle School and the Co-Special Education Director for the District.
+I’d like to welcome you to our website!
 As we all know middle school is a time of immense change for adolescents, which makes my job both challenging, but extremely rewarding and humbling!

 I am currently enrolled in the Educational Leadership and Policy Analysis (ELPA) program at UW-Madison, and I’m working on obtaining my doctorate in Educational Leadership.
 My other interests include spending time with my family and friends, traveling, anything on HGTV, reading, and getting out on the lake when the weather permits!